 Discovering a Love for Sales

 During my freshman year in college, I subscribed to a club that would send you music CDs every month.
-The club had a referral program and would give you three free CDs for every person you persuaded to join the club.
-Being a broke college kid who loved music, I found this opportunity really cool and ended up getting about half of the dorm that I lived in to join the club, netting me about 150 free CDs.
+The club had a referral program and would give you three free CDs for every person you got to join the club.
+Being a broke college kid who loved music, I found this to be an interesting opportunity and ended up getting about half of the dorm I lived in to join the club, netting me about 150 free CDs.

-I found that whole experience of getting people signed up for the music club to be extremely fun.
-Not only did I love getting free CDs in the mail after signing someone up, but I also enjoyed the process of finding a new prospect, telling that person about the program, building interest, getting around objections, and closing the deal.
-This is when I started to become interested in the profession of selling.
+I found the entire experience of getting people to sign up for the music club to be extremely fun.
+Not only did I love getting free CDs in the mail after signing someone up, but I also enjoyed the process of finding a new prospect, explaining the program, building interest, getting around objections, and closing the deal.
+This was when I started to become interested in the profession of selling.

 A Passion for Training